Melon (cetacean): Pilot whales

 The melon of pilot whales (Globicephala) is a mixture of wax esters and triglycerides.
 The inner core of the melon is about 33% wax esters, while the outer layer is about 5% wax esters.
 Most of the fats are saturated.

 Pygmy sperm whale

-In the pygmy sperm whale (Kogia breviceps), the melon consists of an outer layer and an inner core.
-The inner core has a generally larger proportion of wax esters than the outer layer.
+In the pygmy sperm whale (Kogia breviceps), the melon consists of an outer layer and an inner core, which has a generally larger proportion of wax esters than the outer layer.

 Behind the melon is a cornucopia-shaped organ that many scientists refer to as the "spermaceti organ".
 This organ is different in form and composition from the spermaceti organ of the sperm whale.

 Sperm whale

-The analogous structure in the sperm whale is traditionally called "the junk" because whalers dismissed it as worthless for extracting sperm oil.
-It contains compartments of spermaceti separated by walls of cartilage.
+Sperm whales have two large oil-filled sacs, stacked one on top of the other: the dorsal spermaceti organ or spermaceti case and the junk, named because whalers dismissed it as worthless for extracting sperm oil.
+The junk originated from the odontocete melon.
+It contains compartments of waxy oils separated by walls of connective tissue.
+Together, the spermaceti organ and the junk add directionality and amplitude to biosonar clicks.

 Beluga whale

-The melon of the beluga whale is also unique in that the whale can change the melon's shape at will.
-These changes in shape probably have the effect of changing the size, shape, direction, and frequency composition of the echolocation beam.
+The melon of the beluga whale is unique in that the whale can change the melon's shape at will.
+These changes in shape probably change the size, shape, direction, and frequency composition of the echolocation beam.